eonu/arx/README.md

 #### Grouping subqueries

-Sometimes you'll have a query that requires nested or grouped logic, with parentheses.
+Sometimes you'll have a query that requires nested or grouped logic, using parentheses.
 This can be done using the `Arx::Query#group` method.

-This method accepts a block, and basically parenthesises the result of whichever methods were called in the block.
+This method accepts a block and basically parenthesises the result of whichever methods were called within the block.

 For example, this will allow the last query from the previous section to be written as: